Ideals of equations for elements in a free group and context-free languages: Acknowledgements

 \section{Acknowledgements}

-I would like to thank my supervisor M. R. Bridson for the suggestion of looking at context-free grammars, and for all the useful comments while working on the present work.
+The author would like to thank his supervisor M. R. Bridson for the suggestion of looking at regular languages and automata, and for all the useful discussion while working on the present work.